Shdorsh/Shdorsh/README.md

 # 👋 Hi, I’m @Shdorsh
 - 👀 I’m interested in web development, anything low level, neural networks and much more
-- 🌱 I work as fullstack webdeveloper, though I like to broaden my horizon
+- 🌱 Worked as a fullstack Webdev with Laravel and Nuxt, now learning C in school 42
 - 📫 How to reach me: shdorsh on Discord
+- 🔧 Current pastime projects: Combinatory parsers and neural networks in C

 ## Tech stack
 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)